 - Impact: Higher tax liability or loss of benefit to save on taxes

-How to File ITR-2 Online as an NRI?
+How NRIs Can File ITR-2 Online

 Filing an ITR-2 online has a well-structured process.
 With a little systematic approach, the process can be managed easily.
 Follow the steps mentioned below for filing ITR-2:

-Step 1: Gather and Prepare all the Required Documents
+Step 1: Collect and Organize Required Documents

-Step 3: Download ITR Utility/Prepare Online
+Step 3: Select Online Filing or Download ITR Utility

-Step 4: Choose the Assessment Year
+Step 4: Choose Assessment Year 2025-26

 Always check the relevant year to avoid any mismatch later.
 For the financial year 2024-2025, choose assessment year 2025-2026.

-Step 5: Mode of Filing
+Step 5: Select Filing Mode (Online/Offline)

-Step 6: Fill ITR-2 Form
+Step 6: Fill and Validate the ITR-2 Form

 It is often required if the NRI sells a property or receives rental income.
 If the tax is payable after determining TDS and advance tax, then use the challan link and enter the challan details in the tax return.